Runrioter/jomposer/README.md

 #### Install

-- Run `npm i -g jomposer` to install as a global cli
+- Run `npm i -g jomposer` to install it as a global cli

-- Run `npm i -D jomposer` to install as devDependencies
+- Run `npm i -D jomposer` to install it as `devDependencies`

 #### Add `jomposer` to `package.json` in your project.